jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 It is so hot! says Oldest Daughter.
 Can we go back?

 No. We need minerals.
 We can stop.
-Here is water.
+Here is some water.
 Use your trunk.
 Take up water.
 Spray on back.
 Just like that.
 This will help.

 Oldest Daughter is playing with wood stick.
 I pick up wood log.
 Kids come to play.
 They can not pick up sticks.
 I teach them.
 We play together with sticks.
 The family learns.
 My legs are tight.